20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Couples, photographers, luxury shoppers

-I recommend visiting in the evening to fully enjoy the festive atmosphere.
-It’s a great spot to walk after visiting the Royal Ontario Museum nearby.
+I recommend going after sunset to fully enjoy the glow of the lights.
+It’s also a perfect stop after visiting the nearby Royal Ontario Museum.

 16. National Ballet of Canada’s The Nutcracker